YannPhamVan/OptiFund-Data-Driven-Portfolio-Optimization/README.md

 Once Kestra is installed and running locally (via Docker), launch the flow directly from the UI or using the CLI.

 The flow:
-- Calls `yfinance` to collect daily closing prices of indexes
+- Calls `yfinance` to collect daily closing prices of indexes (Daily execution at 00:00 UTC via trigger)
 - Saves the files in Cloud Storage
 - Loads the data into BigQuery
 ![Ingestion_workflow_Kestra](docs/Ingestion_workflow_Kestra.png)